 Baltimore's first Climate Action Plan (CAP) was written in 2012.
-Ten years later, we are starting the community engagement process to create a new CAP that addresses climate inequities in our city while setting new greenhouse gas emissions goals and strategies.
+Ten years later, we are started the community engagement process to create a new CAP that addresses climate inequities in our city while setting new greenhouse gas emissions goals and strategies.

 What is a Climate Action Plan?